-Filed under: Toxic Filipino culture
+Filed under: Toxic Expectations of Filipino culture

 But back to the beef about those toxic expectations.
 I have kept my mouth shut in conversations with family members just because it is someone older on the opposing opinion.
 I have helped out more than I wanted just because it’s “for family.”
 There have been countless moments in my life when I didn’t want to agree but had to for the sake of external peace.

-You’re wrong, ~I’m~ right
+Toxic Expectations no. 1: You’re wrong, ~I’m~ right

 Have you ever tried to have an intellectual conversation with a family member who belongs to the generation older than yours?
 It’s almost impossible to make a point without being immediately dismissed sometimes.

-Kaya mo naman eh
+Toxic Expectations no. 2: Kaya mo naman eh

-This is one that I particularly hate: the toxic expectation to give and provide just because you can.
+This is one that I particularly hate: the toxic expectations to give and provide just because you can.
 I understand that helping family members is something we should be glad to have the opportunity to provide, but we need to look out for ourselves, too, because not everything can be a handout.

 There’s a payoff with helping others to the frequency that they ask for it: You risk holding out for your own growth.

-Where are the grandchildren??
+Toxic Expectations no. 3: Where are the grandchildren??

 But their need to have grandchildren isn’t something we should feel obligated to fulfill.
 Besides, they somehow always only pressure relatives of child-bearing age that aren't their own kids.

-What do you mean you want your ~own~ life?
+Toxic Expectations no. 4: What do you mean you want your ~own~ life?

 So when are we actually free to be our own person?

-Passion?
+Toxic Expectations no. 5: Passion?
 That makes nothing!

 Art Alexandra Lara